Skip to content

 Apply

-Associate Professor of English and Women's, Gender and Sexuality Studies; Co-Director of NULab for Texts, Maps, and Networks
+Professor of English and Women's, Gender and Sexuality Studies; Director of the Humanities Center

 K.J.
 Rawson works at the intersections of the Digital Humanities and Rhetoric, LGBTQ+, and Feminist Studies.
 Focusing on archives as key sites of cultural power, he studies the rhetorical work of queer and transgender archival collections in brick-and-mortar and digital spaces.
 Rawson is founder and director of the Digital Transgender Archive, an award-winning collection of trans-related historical materials, and he chairs the editorial board of the Homosaurus, an LGBTQ+ linked data vocabulary.